History of Haryana: Re-organisation of the Punjab state

 On 1 November 1966, Haryana was carved out of the East Punjab on linguistic grounds, with majorly consisting of the "Hindi Speaking areas".
 Same example was later followed in creation of Himachal Pradesh as well.

 In order to analyse and find a cooperative as well as universally acceptable solution, for the long going vexed linguistic problem, being faced by Punjab, the parliament announced the formation of the Parliamentary Committee on Demand for Punjabi Suba (1966) chairmanned by Sardar Hukam Singh, on 23 September 1965.
 According to the 90 paged report, the committee initially came to an understanding that a 'co-operative solution' was not possible.
 Moreover, it stated that unanimity is also not possible or necessary on any matters in a democratic set-up.
 So, after perusing the large number of memoranda/representations received by the committee and hearing the various view-points expressed by the different witnesses representing the various shades of opinion, the committee suggested the re-organisation of the State of Punjab on linguistic basis.
 It also stated that the then Chief Minister of the Punjab State admitted that the situation needed a change and status quo in its entirety was not possible."
 Although a section of the people from the Punjab canvassed before the committee that the status quo might be maintained in the Punjab.
 Even a third argument advanced in favour of the status quo was that, any reorganisation of the State would not be in the interests of the security of the country and would weaken the defence of India, which was later struck off due to lack of authentic data or justifiable reasons.

-On 23 April 1966, while acting on the report submitted by the parliamentary committee, the Indian government set up the Punjab Boundary Commission under the chairmanship of Justice J. C. Shah, to divide and set up the boundaries of Punjab and Haryana.
+On 23 April 1966, while acting on the report submitted by the parliamentary committee, the Indian government set up the Punjab Boundary Commission under the chairmanship of Justice J. C. Shah & two members S.Dutt & M. M. Philip to divide and set up the boundaries of Punjab and Haryana.
 The commission gave its report on 31 May 1966.
 According to this report the then districts of Hissar, Mahendragarh, Gurgaon, Rohtak, and Karnal were to be a part of the new state of Haryana.
-Further the Tehsils of Jind (district Sangrur), Narwana (district Sangrur) Naraingarh, Ambala and Jagadhari of district Ambala were also included.
-The commission recommended that Tehsil Kharar (including Chandigarh) should also be a part of Haryana.
+Further the Tehsils of Jind (district Sangrur), Narwana (district Sangrur) Naraingarh, Ambala, Jagadhari tahsil of district Ambala were also included.
+The commission recommended that whole Tehsil Kharar (including Chandigarh) should also be a part of Haryana.

+However, commission one member from three, Subimal Dutt submitted a dissenting note, arguing that Kharar tehsil minus Kalka Police Station (He recommended for Himachal) area but including Chandigarh should merge with Punjabi state, citing its Punjabi-speaking rural majority, the migratory nature of the Hindi-speaking urban population, and its earlier classification under the Punjabi region as per the Sachar Formula of 1949.